W-Support/.github/profile/README.md

 yarn start
 ```

-Open Your Browser:  Open your browser to [http://localhost:4200](http://localhost:4200) (or the appropriate port for your frontend).

 ### Testing
 You can use tools like Postman to send requests to the `/api/v1/chat` endpoint with different messages and verify that the backend responds correctly.
 Refer to the Testing with Postman section in the Rust backend README for detailed instructions.

-## Deployment
-(Provide details on how to deploy each component to your chosen production environment, such as cloud services or your own servers.)

-## License
-[To Be Determined]

-## Code of Conduct
-[To Be Determined]

-## Security
-[To Be Determined]

 ## Contact
-For any questions or inquiries, please contact us at [your email address].
+For any questions or inquiries, please contact us at our school e-mails!